deji0921/Contract-Self-Destruct-Trap/README.md

 # Drosera Self-Destruct Asset Rescue Trap

 This repository contains a Drosera trap designed to rescue assets from a contract that is about to self-destruct.
-It demonstrates a powerful, reactive use case for the Drosera network, preventing asset loss rather than just reporting it.
+It follows Drosera's recommended architecture for stateless traps, separating responsibilities between an off-chain detector, an on-chain registry, a stateless trap, and a response protocol.

 [![view - Documentation](https://img.shields.io/badge/view-Documentation-blue?style=for-the-badge)](https://dev.drosera.io "Project documentation")
 [![Twitter](https://img.shields.io/twitter/follow/DroseraNetwork?style=for-the-badge)](https://x.com/DroseraNetwork)

+## Architecture Overview

+The system is composed of four main components:

+1.  **Off-Chain Detector (Operator's responsibility):** This component is responsible for monitoring the mempool for transactions that will lead to a contract self-destructing.
+When it detects such a transaction, it calls the `arm` function on the `SelfDestructRegistry` to mark the target contract as "armed".
+2.  **`SelfDestructRegistry.sol`:** A simple on-chain registry that stores a list of contracts that are about to self-destruct.
+The off-chain detector writes to this registry.
+3.  **`SelfDestructTrap.sol`:** A stateless Drosera trap.
+    *   `collect()`: This function is designed to be extremely cheap, returning an empty `bytes` array.
+    *   `shouldRespond()`: This `pure` function is called by Drosera operators.
+The data about armed targets is provided by the operators' off-chain detectors.
+It decodes the data and, if a target is armed, returns a payload for the `ResponseProtocol`.
+4.  **`ResponseProtocol.sol`:** This contract receives the payload from the trap and executes the rescue logic.
+It calls a pre-configured `EmergencyController` contract to perform actions like pausing the target contract or withdrawing assets.
+Authorization is handled by the Drosera network, which ensures only whitelisted operators can successfully call the `rescue` function.

 ## Configure dev environment